vmg/redcarpet/README.md

 It's a core module of [qiita-markdown](https://github.com/increments/qiita-markdown) gem and not intended for direct use.
 If you are looking for Qiita-specified markdown processor, use qiita-markdown gem.

+## Versioning Policy

+Greenmat follows Redcarpet's updates by merging the upstream changes.
+The version format is `MAJOR.MINOR.PATCH.FORK`.
+`MAJOR.MINOR.PATCH` is the same as the version of Redcarpet that Greenmat is based on. `FORK` is incremented on each release of Greenmat itself and reset to zero when any of `MAJOR.MINOR.PATCH` is bumped.

 ## Acknowledgment

 We appreciate Redcarpet project and the contributors for the great efforts!